d9pouces/Multisync/doc/source/debian.rst

 By default, MultiSync is only packaged as a standard Python project, downloadable from `Pypi <https://pypi.python.org>`_.
 However, you can create pure Debian packages with `DjangoFloor <http://django-floor.readthedocs.org/en/latest/packaging.html#debian-ubuntu>`_.

-The source code provides several Bash scripts:
+The source code provides one Bash scripts,  `deb-debian-8_ubuntu-14.10-150.10.sh`.

-    * `deb-debian-7-python3.sh`,
-    * `deb-debian-8-python3.sh`,
-    * `deb-ubuntu-14.04-15.10.sh`.

-These scripts are designed to run on basic installation and are split in five steps:
+This script is designed to run on basic installation and are split in five steps:

     * update system and install missing packages,
     * create a virtualenv and install all dependencies,